 Now click “Domains” from the menu at the left, and click “Add New Domain” to add the domain name to your site’s configuration.
 Be sure to add both your root domain (domain.com) and the www version of your domain (www.domain.com) to the domains list.

 You can also choose to add a domain as a redirect to your domain.
 If you’d like the www version of your domain to redirect to the root version, just enter it in the “Redirect From” section:

-The install.wpengine.com domain cannot be removed from your site.
-However, if you want to redirect your install.wpengine.com URL to your live domain, you can do this by clicking “edit” next to the install.wpengine.com domain in your Domains List.
+The [environment].wpengine.com domain cannot be removed from your site.
+However, if you want to redirect your [environment].wpengine.com domain to your live domain, you can do this by clicking “edit” next to the [environment].wpengine.com domain in your Domains List.

-Note: if you choose to redirect your install.wpengine.com domain to another domain, be sure you check your WordPress Site Address in your WordPress Admin Dashboard to be sure this domain isn’t set as your site’s address first!
+Note: If you choose to redirect your [environment].wpengine.com domain to another domain, be sure you check your WordPress Site Address in your WordPress Admin Dashboard to be sure this domain is not set as your primary domain here first!
 Otherwise, this redirect will cause you to not be able to log in for the next step.